kzokv/automation-aaa/README.md

 4. **Scalability**: Support for parallel execution, dynamic user management, and flexible configuration
 5. **Maintainability**: Clear separation of concerns, domain-driven organization, and comprehensive documentation

-The framework successfully integrates API, UI, EAB, and Performance testing into a cohesive, maintainable, and scalable testing infrastructure.
+The framework successfully integrates API, UI, SAB, and Performance testing into a cohesive, maintainable, and scalable testing infrastructure.